Russia will respond in kind to U.S. sanctions - deputy foreign minister

 Russian Foreign Minister Sergei Lavrov has called the sanctions "unacceptable."
 But some of the Russians included on the list of individuals have scoffed at the measures which would freeze their assets in the United States.

-Ryabkov gave few details on what form those measures could take but suggested that six-party talks over Iran's nuclear program could provide a means of response.
+Ryabkov gave few details on what form those measures could take but suggested that six-party talks over Iran's nuclear programme could provide a means of response.

 "Moscow would not want to use these talks as an element of raising the diplomatic stakes," he said.